""

 • How different from normal the cancer cells look under a microscope.

-Treatment options also depend on the following:
+Treatment options also depend on:

 • Which part of the neck the cancer is in.